dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 At first glance, you may be confused about why a CryptoCondition is useful in this event, as a normal blockchain protocol can already accomplish this task.

 The answer is that there is an important difference in the CryptoCondition implementation.
 When a CryptoCondition transaction output is spent, the Antara module's code can enforce additional validation logic.
+This is accomplished via an element called the `EVAL` code which is stored in the CryptoCondition's inputs and outputs.
+It will be described more in Heir Module development section.

 This key difference illuminates the power of Antara.
-For example, additional arbitrary module code could include validation logic that allows a user to spend the output only at the appropriate time.
+For example, additional arbitrary module validation code could include validation logic that allows a user to spend the output only at the appropriate time.
 The transaction output is spend only once an attempting spending-transaction has the matching fulfillment, and both the CryptoCondition and the Antara module validation code evaluate to `true`.

 Even the basic CryptoCondition features offer more complex logical expressions than a normal Bitcoin script.
 For example, with CC a spending transaction could be required to have signatures from at least `M` of `N` acceptable `pubkeys`.

-Antara Module validation can accomplish more to it.<!-- dimxy Module validation (what is called arbitrary code above) can do things more advanced than basic cryptocondition-->  We will examine this possibility further on in the tutorial.
+As logical conditions and subconditions can be added to a CryptoCondition as desired, the developer can build complex logic that governs the movement of Smart Chain assets. <!--dimxy here we are speaking about basic cryptocoondition lib feature, not the arbitrary module validation code.
+So this phrase is attached to the previous where it is said that basic cryptocondition features allows to build logic expressions on signatures and keys.  --> In this sense, Antara is an advanced evolution of the basic Bitcoin Script security features, such as pubkey or pubkey hash scripts.

-As logical conditions and subconditions can be added to a CryptoCondition as desired, the developer can build complex logic that governs the movement of Smart Chain assets.
-In this sense, Antara is an advanced evolution of the basic Bitcoin Script security features, such as pubkey or pubkey hash scripts.
+Antara Module validation can accomplish even more to it.<!-- dimxy The Module validation (also called arbitrary code above) can do things more advanced than basic cryptocondition-->  We will examine this possibility further on in the tutorial.

-In this section, we became acquainted with the concept of logical conditions that are associated with transaction outputs, and logical fulfillments associated with spending-transactions.
-These two elements make up the rudimentary aspect of a CryptoCondition.
+~~In this section, we became acquainted with the concept of logical conditions that are associated with transaction outputs, and logical fulfillments associated with spending-transactions.
+These two elements make up the rudimentary aspect of a CryptoCondition.~~<!--dimxy moved up where we are speaking about crytpocondtions

 <!-- Sidd: I'll need to go over the above again.
 Making my brain melt for some reason. -->

-There are yet other elements of an Antara-based CryptoCondition.
+~~There are yet other elements of an Antara-based CryptoCondition.
 One element is called the `EVAL` code, and it is stored in the CryptoCondition's inputs and outputs.
-We will touch on this topic soon.
+We will touch on this topic soon.~~ <!---dimxy I moved it up -->

 <!-- The above paragraph is out of place. -->